djtoler2/Bio/sports-analogy.md

 #### In the same way, an usher will check a fan's ticket to know how to guide them to their seat, the KubeProxy checks the ClusterIp of a service to know where to send that user's request.

 ## _Kubernetes Simplified_
-#### We now have a simplified understanding of what Kubernetes is and how it works.
+#### We now have a more simplified understanding of what Kubernetes is and how it works.

 #### By mapping the components of Kubernetes to the different roles within an NBA organization, we've created an analogous framework that we can reference anytime we’re working with Kubernetes